This is an updated version of an article first published on Sept. 26, 2013.

-Yesterday, the US Postal Service (USPS) made a strange announcement: anybody who wants to turn a quick profit at its expense will have an opportunity to do so come January.
+The US Postal Service (USPS) has made it official: Anybody who wants to turn a quick profit at its expense will have an opportunity to do so come January.

-What it actually said is that on January 26 next year, it wants to hike the price of a first-class stamp from $0.46 to $0.49.
+As of January 26 next year, it will hike the price of a first-class stamp from $0.46 to $0.49.
 Stamp prices are normally increased by about 1 or 2 cents a year to match inflation.
-This 3-cent increase, which has to be approved by the US Postal Regulatory Commission, is large enough that it creates an opportunity for arbitrage in so-called “forever” stamps, which hold their value regardless of changes in postage price.
+This 3-cent increase, approved on Dec.
+24 by the US Postal Regulatory Commission, is large enough that it creates an opportunity for arbitrage in so-called “forever” stamps, which hold their value regardless of changes in postage price.
+(The Postal Regulatory Commission stressed that the increase would be temporary, to be phased out in less than two years, when the Postal Service has made up the $2.8 billion it lost during the recession.)

 Before forever stamps were introduced in 2007, all stamps in the US were denominated.
 In other words, the price paid was printed on the stamp.
 If the stamp was old, and the denomination was less than the current cost of postage, then a letter-mailer would have to supplement it with smaller stamps to make up the difference.
 A forever stamp can be used, well, forever.